roysushmita/8-weeks-SQL-challenge/Case study#5/Findings.md

 | Families      | 2328329040    | 2286009025   | -42320015    | -1.82           |
 | Couples       | 2033589643    | 2015977285   | -17612358    | -0.87           |

+The most significant negative impact on sales metrics in 2020 was observed in the "unknown" demographic, with a noticable decline of 3.34%.
+Surprisingly, even within the "Retail" platform, this demographic contributed the most and experienced the highest decrease after the introduction of the change.
+This emphasizes the need for targeted strategies in understanding and mitigating this decline.

 --Impact on customer_type
 ```